-- Buildings, structures and activities ancillary to a construction project for a period of up to 12 months or the duration of the construction project, whichever is the lesser. - Sporting events, educational activities, public meetings, private functions, galas, shows, field days, displays, markets, garage sales, festivals, concerts; and non commercial activities/events; Any other activity provided that it for they does not occur: - on any site for a period of not more than 15 consecutive hours in any 24 hour period and no more than once per month; or - on any site for a period which does not last longer than a total of 7 consecutive days at any one time and occurs on not more than 3 times at any one site in any 12 month period.
+- Buildings, structures and activities ancillary to a construction project for a period of up to 12 months or the duration of the construction project, whichever is the lesser. - Sporting events, educational activities, public meetings, private functions, galas, shows, field days, displays, markets, garage sales, festivals, concerts; and non commercial activities/events; provided that for they do not occur: - > on any site for a period of not more than 15 consecutive hours in any 24 hour period and no more than once per month; or - on any site for a period which does not last longer than a total of 7 consecutive days at any one time and occurs on not more than 3 times at any one site in any 12 month period.